Traveling is more than a hobby; it is a way of life. Based in Ohio, Shasta Matova has visited Europe, Uganda, and the

 B. Arena District

 Going south from the Short North is the Arena District.
 The Arena is there, of course, but it also has a variety of other attractions as well, such as movie theaters, bars and restaurants.
 The area is filled with many shops and boutiques.
-Be sure to go to the North Market; the whole building is filled with many different store and restaurant vendors.
+Be sure to go to the North Market; the whole building is filled with many different stores and restaurant vendors.
 There is a farmer's market in the summer.

-On the other side of Broad Street, and a couple blocks west is COSI, the Center of Science and Industry.
+On the other side of Broad Street, and a couple of blocks west is COSI, the Center of Science and Industry.
 It is one of the largest modern-built science centers in the United States.
 They have fun and interactive ways you and your children can learn science through exhibits and live shows.
 They have standard, classic exhibits, some extra exhibits that require a separate ticket, including the giant screen theater, and host traveling exhibits.
 It has an admission fee, but you can easily spend an afternoon or a whole day here, and learn a great deal so it is a great investment.

 D. Scioto Mile